mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > consider anonymous systems for server fanout (for example {{Loopix}}).

-Some infrastructures will keep a mapping between signature public keys of clients and user identities.
-This can benefit an adversary that has compromised the AS (or required access according to regulation) the ability of monitoring unencrypted traffic and correlating the messages exchanged within the same group.
+Some infrastructures will keep a
+Some infrastructure keeps a mapping between keys used in the MLS protocol and user identities.
+An attacker with access to this information due to compromise or regulation can associate unencrypted group messages (e.g., Commits and Proposals) with the corresponding user identity.

 > **RECOMMENDATION:**
 > Always use encrypted group operation messages to reduce issues related to